mboyanna/simpletrends/README.md

 # simpletrends

-Programmatic Client for tracking simple trends on Instagram
+Client for tracking simple trends on Instagram
 ======

 Background